 The Cultural Center sponsors exhibition opportunities through international juried exhibits through our website.
 Online competitions are a great way to support artists while complementing and extending our galleries here on Cape Cod.
-Please visit our online galleries, APERTURES and SET IN MOTION.
+Please visit our online galleries, APERTURES, SET IN MOTION and ABSTRACTIONS.

 THE OWL CAFÉ

 From June through September, Wednesdays through Saturdays, from 8am-noon, the Owl Café offers both indoor and outdoor seating and an array of delicious homemade baked goods, from croissants as good as you’ll find in Paris (seriously) to muffins, bagels, and other scrumptious pastries.
 Plus, gourmet coffee and a chance to visit the artists’ studios, gallery exhibits, and other Cultural Center highlights.

 THE AL FRESCO ARTISTS